In this article, I take a look at some of the best yanagiba knives on the market today.

 There are other types of sashimi knives like takohiki (i.e. octopus sashimi knife), and fuguhiki (i.e. puffer fish sashimi knife), but the yanagiba is the most popular style throughout Japan.
-The shape of the knives differs a little.
+Each has its own unique shape.
 For example, takohiki has a flat tip, while the fuguhiki is typically thinner and narrower.
 Check out this full list of Japanese knife types.

 Check out this great video from Burrfection to learn how to sharpen a yanagiba.
 It is a bit long, so perhaps I will create a breakdown of it in the future.
 Video:

 A yanagiba is typically used with the ‘pull-cut’ method.
 The single bevel blade also means you need to hold the blade at a slight angle to keep your slices uniform.
 I will create a breakdown in a future article.
 For now, check out this video from Knifewear for a basic overview (skip to about 3:40):

 That was my guide to buying the best yanagiba knife for yourself.

 There are plenty of options out there depending on your needs/skills, and preferences.
 If you just want to try a yanagiba for the first time, then consider a cheaper stainless steel one like the Kai Seki no Magoroku.